Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Prohibits the use of unmanned aerial vehicles (drones) and related flying activities in all Wisconsin state parks, state recreation areas, state natural areas, Kettle Moraine and Point Beach state forests, and the Lower Wisconsin state riverway, except in areas specifically posted for drone use.
-Exception: Richard Bong State Recreation Area has a Special Use Zone where model aircraft are permitted with advance approval (minimum 1 week notice required).
+Prohibits operating drones (takeoff, landing, or flight) in Wisconsin state parks, state recreation areas, state natural areas, the Kettle Moraine and Point Beach state forests, and the Lower Wisconsin State Riverway, except where specifically posted for use.
+Exception: Richard Bong State Recreation Area has a designated Special Use Zone where model aircraft are permitted with advance approval (contact park at least one week prior).

 View source